Mindshift: The Business of Writing - Belfast

 11.50am –1.00pm: Copyright & Authors’ Rights with Richard Combes: What is copyright and what does it allow and prevent?
 Is it a barrier to innovation or does it adequately protect creators’ rights?
 Find out all you need to know on getting legal advice for writers, to issues of plagiarism and (illegal) downloads, etc.

-2pm-3.10pm: How to Pitch to Festivals with Hilary Copeland and Rachel Kennedy.
-Are you looking to take part in more literary events and festivals?
-Or maybe you want to improve your skillset for readings, panel discussions and interviews.
-This discussion will inform you on how to get the gig and how to connect with – and even wow – an audience.
+2pm-3.10pm: How to Pitch to Festivals with Hilary Copeland and Rachel Kennedy, chaired by Valerie Bistany: Are you looking to take part in more literary events and festivals?
+This panel discussion on when and to whom you should pitch, which are the best festivals for you and how to create an innovative submission package will greatly enhance your chances of getting the gig and connecting with – and even wowing – an audience.

 3.20pm-4.30pm: Writers' Contracts with Conor Kostick: There is always a tension between the ideal author-publisher agreement and the attainable.
 Each clause, and every situation can be negotiable.
 Writers should bear this in mind when examining an offered contract.
 This seminar will cover details on the optimum contract a writer might hope to obtain from a publisher.